Herbert Samuel, 1st Viscount Samuel: Later political career

 Samuel returned to the House of Commons following the 1929 general election.
 Two years later, he became deputy leader of the Liberal Party and acted as leader in the summer of 1931 when Lloyd George was ill.
 Under Samuel, the party served in the first National Government of Prime Minister Ramsay MacDonald formed in August 1931, with Samuel himself serving as Home Secretary.
 However the government's willingness to consider the introduction of protectionist tariffs and call a general election to seek a mandate led to the Liberal Party fragmenting into three distinct groups.
 Sir John Simon had already led a breakaway group of MPs to form the Liberal National Party.

 The Liberal leader, Lloyd George, led a small group of Independent Liberals, opposing the National Government.
 That left Samuel effectively as leader of the parliamentary party and in control of party headquarters.
 The government's moves to introduce tariffs caused further friction for the Liberals, and Samuel withdrew the party from the government in stages, first obtaining the suspension of cabinet collective responsibility on the matter to allow Liberal members of the government to oppose tariffs.
 In October 1932, the Liberal ministers resigned their ministerial posts but continued to support the National Government in parliament.
 Finally, in November 1933, Samuel and the bulk of the Liberal MPs crossed the floor of the House of Commons and opposed the government outright.
 He remained leader of the Liberal Party until he again lost his seat in 1935.

 In 1937, he was granted the title Viscount Samuel; later that year, Samuel, despite his Jewish ancestry, aligned himself with Prime Minister Neville Chamberlain's appeasement policy towards Adolf Hitler, urged that Germany be cleared of its 1914 war guilt and recommended the return of German colonies lost after the war.
 His biographer John Edward Bowle noted Samuel's recollection of his comments to Lord Halifax in a conversation shortly before the Anschluss in 1938:

 I said that I regarded Hitler as a man with a conscience — a conscience that sometimes led him to do things that were very bad; but he was not a man who would do what he knew to be a crime as Napoleon would have.
 The danger was that, being a mystic and impetuous, he might easily be swept away at some moment of crisis.

 He declined a later offer by Chamberlain to return to government.
 In 1938, he supported the Kindertransport movement for refugee children from Europe with an appeal for homes for them.

 Samuel later became the leader of the Liberal Party in the House of Lords (1944–1955).
 During the 1951 general election, on 15 October 1951, Samuel became the first British politician to deliver a party political broadcast on television.
+He had previously fronted a broadcast on television at the 1950 election, but this was merely a recording of a radio speech he had made earlier the same evening rather than a true party political broadcast.